anshtyagi14/awseks/README.md

 <img src="src/06.png"/>

-7. In the user's profile, navigate to the `Security Credentials` tab, under `Access Keys` section click on "Create Access Key".
+7. In the user's profile, navigate to the "Security Credentials" tab, under "Access Keys" section click on "Create Access Key".

 <img src="src/07.png"/>

-8. For the use case, select `Command Line Interface (CLI)`, check the confirmation box, and then click "Next."
+8. For the use case, select "Command Line Interface (CLI)", check the confirmation box, and then click "Next".

 <img src="src/08.png"/>

-9. Skip the option to add a description tag by clicking on "Create Access Key."
+9. Skip the option to add a description tag by clicking on "Create Access Key".

 <img src="src/09.png"/>

-10. Carefully copy the displayed `Access key` and `Secret access key`, and securely store them for future use.
+10. Carefully copy the displayed "Access key" and "Secret access key", and securely store them for future use.

 <img src="src/10.png"/>